-- Some uneducated people misplaced the term for me because they have the advantage of doing it and easily moving on without feeling offended; they are capable of going back to their busy lives after the incident.
-Because this is my daily existence of gender identity, I don’t enjoy advantages in the same way that others do, and this is why.
+- Some uneducated people misplaced the term for me because they have the advantage of doing it and quickly moving on without feeling offended; they can go back to their busy lives after the incident.
+Because this is my daily existence of gender identity, I don’t enjoy the advantages the same way that others do, which is why.
 It is NOT necessarily comfortable for me to use offensive words to amuse myself.
 If I don’t like it, I’ll tell you bluntly how I feel.
-This is part of who I am because I don’t consider myself a binary person.
-Some people are misled by thinking that the false pronoun is OK and acceptable without checking the facts first, or without asking my permission.
+This is part of my identity because I don’t consider myself a binary person.
+Some people are misled by thinking that the wrong pronoun is OK and acceptable without checking the facts first or asking my permission.
 They still have NO idea that the non-binary people who are the subject of hatred and ignorance of gender pronouns are not necessarily of the same viewpoint.
-We want to be understood and respected by the likes of you more often.
+We want to be understood and respected by your likes more often.
 Please don’t talk to us in such a way!
-This would result in a countless number of theatrical eye-rolls and tons of teeth-biting tones directed at you for being disrespectful.
+This would result in countless theatrical eye-rolls and tons of teeth-biting tones directed at you for being disrespectful.
 Seriously, I kid you not.

-- When I say I’m sexually OR romantically attracted to cis men, I mean, I can date them, but I won’t lie to you.
-I enjoy exploring the ideas of dating trans women or trans men or something in between.
-I don’t normally find cis women attractive in a physical sense, but if you want to know my secrets.
-Okay, I’ll tell you because I’m an open book.
-Two cis women on the internet are very physically attractive: Lily Carter and Skin Diamond.
-Yeah, I know it sounds ironic because you think I’m a closeted sexist or fetishist from a negative perspective.
-I’m NOT physically attracted to cis women, but emotionally, yes.
+- I’m sexually OR romantically attracted to cis men, I mean, I can date them, but I won’t lie to you: I enjoy exploring the ideas of dating trans women or trans men or something in between.
+I think I’m a POLYSEXUAL.
+Yeah, I know it sounds ironic because you think I’m NOT physically attracted to cis women, but emotionally.
 I’m EMOTIONALLY attracted to their intelligence and ways of thinking.
 Their independent, feminist thoughts.
 I don’t have problems with feminists.

 DO I BELIEVE IN LOVE?

 I realized I shouldn’t be obsessed with finding “Mr. Right” or “love at first sight” because it’s hard to find these days.
-I realized that love is not something I can afford to find.
-Love is NOT cheap, but a very complicated thing to be explored.
-So I learned the hard way (painful lesson).
-I had to turn off my romantic feelings, even when they don’t go away quietly because I still suffered from painful experiences of rejections.
+I had to turn off my romantic feelings, even when they didn’t go away quietly because I still suffered from painful experiences of rejection.
 I decided I should be “demi-romantic” to protect my heart from over-the-top bullshit.
-Just protect yourself from a heartbreak, you know?
+Just protect yourself from heartbreak, you know?

 Just.
 Don’t.
 Get.
 Your.
 False.
 Hopes.
 Up.
 You’ll be disappointed one way or another.